 Creating Your Certificate

 With Certbot installed, we can now generate your SSL certificate.
-This procedure involves running the following command:
+Subsequently, this procedure involves running the following command:

 sudo certbot --nginx --agree-tos --redirect --hsts --staple-ocsp --email you@example.com -d forums.example.com